ai/size-limit/README.md

       Package size: 30.08 kB with all dependencies, minified and gzipped
     ```

 4. Now, let’s set the limit.
-Add 25% to the current total time and use that as
+Add 25% to the current total size and use that as
    the limit in your `package.json`:

     ```diff